Glass vs. Plastic Food Storage Containers

 4. Multifunctional

-5. Glass looks more attractive than plastic
+5. Glass is more attractive than plastic

-Glass containers are attractive and look nice on the counter, in your fridge, or at your dining table.
-Food also looks more appealing when placed in a glass container.
-The glass is non-porous and scratch-proof.
-After decades of use, it still looks brand new.
+Plastic containers look dried out and feel brittle after repeated use and dishwashing.
+Glass containers look attractive on the counter, in your refrigerator, or on your dining table.
+Food also looks more attractive in a glass container.
+The glass is non-porous and scratch-resistant.
+After decades of use, it still looks like new.

 6. Transparent